radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

 1. Select **DB Counter** from the **Connector Type** drop-down list.

-1. Indicate the column name in the database table that contains the counter.
+1. Indicate the change type column and the counter column names in the database table that contains the counter.
 An example is shown below.

  ![DB Counter Connector Configuration](Media/db-counter-config.jpg)